mardeltri/RoboND-Perception-Project/README.md

 As for parameters, it has been observed that the number of bins is crucial.
 If it is set too high the performance of the model decrease.
 Three values have been implemented: 32,64 and 128, and the first one has provided better results.
 The number of poses is also really important.
-In this case, the same behaviour has been observed, there is a middle value, in this case 150, for which the model works quite well.
-The overall performance could be improved by carrying out a fine tune.
+In fact, the same behaviour has been observed, there is a middle value, in this case 150, for which the model works quite well.
+The overall performance could be improved by carrying out a fine tune of those parameters.